 Mid-Term and/or Final Exam Information: A mandatory comprehensive final exam consisting of all information presented in the course will also be administered.
-You will have access to the Final Exam from Tuesday, December 5th through Thursday, December 7th.
-The Final Exam will be an online and open book.
-The access to the Final Exam will begin at 12:00 AM on 12/5, and it will close at 11:59 PM on 12/7.
-There will not be a late extension option for this assignment.
-Once the deadline ends at 11:59 pm on 12/7, you will not be able to access it, and it will not be reopened.
+You will have access to this exam starting on Wednesday, May 3rd - Final Exam.
+The exam will be online and open book.
+The access will begin at 12:00 AM on 5/3, and it will close at 11:59 PM on 5/3.